RAIVNLab/FLUID/overview.md

 * `Hybrid` - Implementation for the Prototype Tuning method.
 To be paired with the `HybridTrainer`.
 * `create_model` - Assembles the various available options for backbone architecture, similarity metric, and learning method.
 Add your own model to the list of options here to train them in main.py.
 * **Relevant Options**
   * `--backbone` - The architecture used to extract features.
-Resnet-10, Resnet-18, etc.
+Resnet-10, Resnet-18, etc. See `create_model` for the list of possible models.
   * `--classifier` - The classifier used on the features from the backbone.
 See `create_model` in models.py for all of the classifiers that can be used.
   * `--pretrained` - Use the flag `--pretrained` to initialize the model before starting the streaming process.
 Use `--path_to_model` to specify the path to the pretrained weights.
 If `--path_to_model` is not given then supervised pretrained models from PyTorch will be loaded.
   * `--similarity_measure` - The similarity metric used for Nearest Class Mean, Prototypical Networks, and Prototype Tuning.